kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-and-spreadsheet.md

 > **👩🏾‍🎨 Practice: Data playground... 🎯**

 1. Create a copy of this **[dataset](https://docs.google.com/spreadsheets/d/1skQFAP9whhf9di2ncRxwZalgLPGF6Lrqxa8Jfi0njXQ/edit?usp=sharing)** for your own use.
-2. Explore each worksheet to have a sense of what the dataset represent.
+2. Explore each worksheet to have a sense of what the data represent.
 3. Attempt the following questions.
     - Which country 🏳️ has the highest number of `active` COVID-19 cases?
     - Which movie 🎞️ has the `lowest` budget?